My most used CMD utility is probably ipconfig

 Of course, there are other methods you could use to get the IP address of a computer.
-You could check the address leases on your DHCP server, or you could check the entries on your DNS server.
-You could check the network configuration settings in the control panel.
-You could even use PDQ Inventory.
-Even with all those different ways of getting an IP address, ipconfig was still my go-to.
-It’s an old friend that’s never let me down.
-However, with PowerShell taking over as the new kid on the block, do I have to say goodbye to my old friend?
-Let’s find out.
+You could check the address leases on your DHCP server, the entries on your DNS server, or the network configuration settings in the control panel.
+Or you could just look it up in PDQ Connect or PDQ Inventory.

 Again, since PowerShell can use almost all of the old CMD commands, you should really stop procrastinating and make the switch.

-Let’s first take a look at the PowerShell option that the most closely resembles the functionality and results of IPConfig, Get-NetIPConfiguration.
+Let’s first take a look at the PowerShell option that the most closely resembles the functionality and results of ipconfig

 NAME